Revolutionizing Food Delivery: Drones Take to the Skies

 “Particularly in suburban and rural areas, drones can easily beat ground transportation on those quick turn deliveries under five miles or so where customers are eagerly awaiting and every minute leads to decaying quality,” says Thieron.
 “Drones are going to be an incredible tool for delighting customers and defending the bottom line.”

 Thieron forecasts a future where restaurants and retailers rely on an orchestrated network of drones coupled with automated ground vehicle rovers to facilitate the final legs of last-mile shipments.
-Drones might deliver shipments onto neighborhood drone ports where terrestrial rovers would complete the true door-to-door leg of the journey autonomously.
+Drones might deliver shipments to neighborhood drone ports where terrestrial rovers would complete the true door-to-door leg of the journey autonomously.

 Reaching that airborne e-commerce future won’t happen overnight, and drones will essentially be additive to existing transport modes rather than a magic bullet for all deliveries.
 But companies that proactively embrace and scale unmanned aerial logistics now could enjoy powerful competitive advantages by owning the precious last-mile window where customer satisfaction is ultimately secured.